DiCesareDaniele/performance-of-networked-systems/exercises/1.typ

 #draw-markov-chain(C, b, labels)

 == 5.
 Balance Equations
 We know that in equilibrium the rate-in must equal the rate-out.
-Using the transitions of the Markov-chain we can derive the following balance equations.
+Using the transitions of the Markov-chain we can derive the following balance equations:

 #balance-equations(C, b, labels)
 #linebreak()